Vaihtoehtoiset kirjoitusmuodot

 Määritelmät

-- A member of the class of animals Aves in the phylum Chordata, characterized by being warm-blooded, having feathers and wings usually capable of flight, and laying eggs.
+- An animal of the clade (traditionally class) Aves in the phylum Chordata, characterized by being warm-blooded, having feathers and wings usually capable of flight, having a beaked mouth, and laying eggs.

 - (obsolete) A chicken; the young of a fowl; a young eaglet; a nestling.